-The second parameter of the macro feature allows you to choose the User Preference character set appropriate for your application or system.
+The macro feature allows you to choose the User Preference character set for your application or system.
 Consult the Digital ANSI-Compliant Printing Protocol Level 3 Programming Reference Manual for more information about the user preference sets.
-Table 4-14 lists the User Preference character sets and their values.
+Table 4-13 lists the User Preference character sets and their values.